 One of the greatest little pleasures in life, for me, is setting a beautiful table!
 I love to take my time and set it in advance.
 It is a lovely creative endeavor!
 And setting a fall table should be on your fall bucket list.

 Get those dishes and other tableware items out of the cupboards and set a beautiful fall table!

 What could be prettier than using a tartan throw as a tablecloth for a fall table!
 A tartan will automatically set the mood and give you a beautiful color palette to work with.

-If you don’t have a tartan throw in the colors you like how about a pashmina?
-What we really want to put down on our table is something rich and warm and filled with seasonal color.
+If you don’t have a tartan, throw in the colors you like, use a pashmina or a decorative plaid throw!
+What we really want to put down on our table is something rich and warm and filled with seasonal colors.
 Creative, right?